 The next patient is a 13-year old who is homeschooled, not for COVID, but because she had a hard time getting out of bed because she was so tired.
 She was frequently late for class, although she is a straight-A student.

 Her mom brought her into our clinic, was filling out the paperwork and a symptoms sheet, and thought, “this is my other daughter too.”
 Her daughter had PCOS – and not everyone with thyroid issues has PCOS, but 80% of women with PCOS have thyroid issues.
-In addition, this young lady started her period when she was eight years old, and that is when all the symptoms started.
+Also, this young lady started her period when she was eight years old, and that is when all the symptoms started.

 She had hair loss, was cold all the time, and had constipation.
 Also, she had the symptoms of headaches at the base of her neck about twice a month.
 She also has some facial hair, low back pain, and a lump in her chest that Primary Children’s claimed was a hormone problem.
 They did do a biopsy and found nothing.
 They also tested her thyroid and said her labs were normal.